Employee dishonesty insurance protects a business owner or their clients against theft and other financial losses caused by their employees.

 Employee theft and dishonesty insurance covers various financial losses caused by dishonest employees.
 This coverage typically includes:

 Employee dishonesty insurance excludes claims that relate to your commercial property insurance, errors and omissions insurance (E&O), and other types of business insurance.
-Exclusions include:
+Exclusions often include: